Fayhild/Leaflet-Tutorial/README.md

 **⌚ Time required : ~ 30 minutes**

-An overview of the final result is available by (https://fayhild.github.io/Leaflet-Tutorial/)[clicking here].
+An overview of the final result is available by [https://fayhild.github.io/Leaflet-Tutorial](clicking here).

 ## Prerequisites